Crown College Campus Safety

-Faculty/Staff and visitors may park in both the front and rear lot of the main building; the front lot is the preferred parking area for faculty and staff during business hours.
+Faculty/Staff and visitors may park in both the front and rear lot of the main building during regular business hours.
+Overnight parking is not allowed in the front lot.

 Parking Sticker Application

-Parking Permit stickers should be affixed to the inside upper center windshield below the mirror .
+Faculty/Staff parking permit stickers should be affixed to the inside upper center windshield below the mirror.
 In order for the sticker to adhere properly, the window should be clean from dirt and wax.
 Taped-on stickers are not acceptable.

 Bodily injury and property damage liability insurance that meets or exceeds state requirements must be carried and in force by the student who owns or operates a motor vehicle on campus.
 A driver must also possess a valid driver’s license and vehicle registration.
 Any student possessing a motor vehicle should not permit another student to operate their vehicle unless the guest driver is a licensed driver.
 All students are advised to check their insurance coverage before lending their automobile to others.